mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 that doesn't know about all my other language experience and considers all JavaScript "disposable."

 So can we all grow up just a little and not be language snobs?
-If a developer prefers an SPA framework, chances *are* higher that he is a neophyte.
-But he could be a fantastic developer that simply started at a company that required code written in a framework.
-Remember, we ultimately don't develop *code*, we develop *products* that people use, sometimes millions of times a day.
-We should use the best language and tools for the job, and let the language snobs titter themselves to irrelevance.
+Remember, we ultimately don't develop *code*, we develop *products* that people *use*, sometimes millions of times a day.
+We should use the best language for the job and let the snobs titter away into irrelevance.

 Cheers, Mike